stmarksnewferry/stmarksnewferry.github.io/README.md

 # Editing the content of the site

 Once you have access to this repository, you can just edit the files on [GitHub](https://github.com/stmarksnewferry/stmarksnewferry.github.io).
+When you save the file (or 'commit it to the repository'), the real site will update by magic.

 Most content can be found in the `_posts` directory.
 Each file corresponds to a box on one of the pages of the site.
 The category determines where the box ends up, and the boxes are sorted by reverse date (like a blog), where the date is the first part of the filename (the rest of the filename doesn't make a difference, but it's generally `yyyy-mm-dd-category-name-one-or-two-other-words.md`).
 It's a bit messy, I know, but if you want to change the order in which the boxes appear on one of the pages, you simply need to change the dates in the filenames.